Rajpratik71/linux-manPages/avahi-browse.md

        avahi-browse-domains [options]

 DESCRIPTION
        Browse for mDNS/DNS-SD network services and browsing domains using the Avahi daemon.

 OPTIONS
        Specify  a  DNS-SD  service  type (e.g. _http._tcp) to browse for on the command line, or -a to browse for all available service types.
 Items that appear on the network are prefixed with "+", items that disappear are prefixed with "-".
 If --resolve is passed items that are resolved are prefixed with "=".

        -a | --all
               Browse for all service types registered on the LAN, not just the one specified on the command line.

        -D | --browse-domains
-              Browse for browsing domains instead for services. avahi-browse- domains is equivalent to avahi-browse --browse-domains
+              Browse for browsing domains instead for services. avahi-browse-domains is equivalent to avahi-browse --browse-domains

        -d | --domain= DOMAIN
               Browse in the specified domain.
 If omitted avahi-browse will browse in the default browsing domain (usually .local)

        -v | --verbose
               Enable verbose mode.